-What is now known as Williamstown, MA, sits on the ancestral lands of the Moh He Con Neew people.
-After centuries of theft by white colonialists, the Moh He Con Neew people (most often referred to as the Stockbridge-Munsee Community Band of Mohican Indians) survive today with roughly 1,500 members.
-The tribe is federally recognized and has reservation land in Wisconsin.
+What is now known as Williamstown, MA, sits on the ancestral homelands of the Mohican [Moh He Con Neew] people.
+After centuries of theft by white colonialists, the Stockbridge-Munsee Community Band of Mohican Indians live on today with roughly 1,500 members.
+The tribe is federally recognized and has land in Wisconsin.
 We dedicate at least 1% of our profit to community efforts of the Stockbridge-Munsee Community Band of Mohican Indians. (find out more about the Mohican people here: https://www.mohican.com/cultural-affairs/faq )

 Recognizing the centuries of current and past harm and violence to Black people in this nation we will also donate at least 1% of our profit to Black farmers and community garden initiatives that center Black people in our region.